jnsmelinda/Eat-Da-Burger/README.md

 ![demo-image](public/assets/img/demo.png)

 ## Usage
-The user needs to open the command-line, navigate to the folder, type `node server.js`, and choose from the menu options and follow the steps to enter the company information.
+Visit the heroku link and add a burger to the Reade to eat! section When you feel hungry simply Devour! it.

 ## License
 This repository is protected under the [MIT](https://choosealicense.com/licenses/mit/) license.